 This post may include affiliate links.
 That means I may earn a small commission if you click and make a purchase.
 I only recommend products I know and trust.

-I’m a huge fan of side hustles and I totally think everyone should have one.
+So if you don’t already know, I’m a huge fan of side hustles and I totally think everyone should have one.

 (And apparently, a lot of people agree with me — 37% of Americans have at least one side hustle and the average side hustler earns over $8,000 a year.)